Skip to main content

 Terminal Software

-Commonly used terminal tools include Putty, MobaXterm, etc. Users can choose according to their own preferences.
+Commonly used terminal tools include PuTTy, MobaXterm, etc. Users can choose according to their own preferences.
 The configuration process for different tools is similar.
 The following example shows how to create a new SSH connection using MobaXterm:

 1. Open the MobaXterm tool, click on Session, then select SSH.